-Located on the Colorado Plateau of southern Utah, the Bryce Canyon is actually a giant natural amphitheater filled with magnificent colorful spires and hoodoos.
+Located on the Colorado Plateau of southern Utah, the Bryce Canyon is actually a giant natural amphitheatre filled with magnificent colourful spires and hoodoos.
 Reaching up to 200 feet, they were created by the repeated freezing and melting of water.

 7. Durdle Door, England